 The board and district officials need to improve controls over the district’s information technology assets.
 The board has not developed adequate policy and procedures to ensure that district employees receive proper cyber security training to protect district assets.

-For access to state and local government spending and nearly 50,000 state contracts, visit OpenBookNY.
+For access to state and local government spending and 50,000 state contracts, visit OpenBookNY.
 The easy-to-use website was created by Comptroller DiNapoli to promote openness in government and provide taxpayers with better access to the financial workings of government.